FilipeSquire/FilipeSquire/README.md

 I'm most interested in working with Data related to Customer's Relationship Management (LTV,ROI,CAC..), Finance and Geographic Correlations

-<b> 🧑🏻‍💼 I'm a Senior Business Data Analyst at iFood  🍕 </b>
+<b> 🧑🏻‍💼 I'm a Senior Business Data Analyst at GetNinjas  🍕 </b>

-<b> 💻 I'm a Senior Information Systems Bachelor in Brazil ! 👨🏻‍🎓 </b>
+<b> 💻 I'm a Senior Information Systems Bachelor in Brazil !
+I'll be graduating December/2022. 👨🏻‍🎓 </b>

 <b> Candidate for Master's of Computer Science at University of Porto, University of Buenos Aires and University of São Paulo 👨🏻‍🔬 </b>

-<b> My previous experiences as Data Analyst were mainly focused on: CRM 💌 and Strategic Marketing 💹 </b>
+<b> My previous experiences as Data Analyst were mainly focused on: CRM 💌, Business Development 💹 and Product Development 📲 </b>

 ### Technologies I've been using... 👨🏻‍💻